ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Surgery to remove the testicle and lymph nodes with cancer is done first, followed by additional treatment, usually chemotherapy.
 The main factor in the treatment decision after surgery for a stage II seminoma is the size of the retroperitoneal lymph nodes.

 Radiation therapy.
-When lymph nodes are less than 5 cm (stages IIA and IIB), surgery may be followed by radiation therapy to the lymph nodes in the abdomen and pelvis.
+When lymph nodes are less than 3 cm (stage IIA and early stage IIB), surgery may be followed by radiation therapy to the lymph nodes in the abdomen and pelvis.
 Alternatively, chemotherapy may be used instead of radiation therapy.
-Experts disagree about whether radiation therapy or chemotherapy is the preferred option for these patients.
-Both approaches cure over 90% of patients with this stage.
+Experts disagree about whether radiation therapy or chemotherapy is the preferred option for stage IIA and early stage IIB patients.
+Both approaches cure 90% or more of patients with this stage.
 Men are encouraged to consider sperm banking before radiation therapy or chemotherapy due to the risk of infertility.

 Stage III non-seminoma testicular cancer

 The likelihood of chemotherapy successfully treating this cancer depends on the risk group category (see Stages).
 More than half of metastatic non-seminoma testicular cancers are classified as good-risk, and more than 90% of these will be successfully treated with 3 cycles of BEP chemotherapy or 4 cycles of chemotherapy using etoposide and cisplatin.
 An important part of the treatment is surgical removal of any remaining masses after chemotherapy ends.
 About 25% of metastatic non-seminomas are intermediate-risk disease, and 80% of these are successfully treated with 4 cycles of BEP plus surgical removal of any remaining masses.
 Finally, about 15% of metastatic non-seminomas are poor-risk disease, and about 50% to 70% of these are cured with 4 cycles of BEP plus surgery to remove of any remaining masses.
-For patients with intermediate-risk or poor-risk disease who cannot be given bleomycin due to side effects, 4 21-day cycles of VIP chemotherapy regimen has been shown to work just as well as 4 cycles of BEP.
-VIP consists of etoposide, ifosfamide and cisplatin chemotherapy plus a medication called mesna.
+For patients with intermediate-risk or poor-risk disease who cannot have bleomycin due to side effects, 4 cycles of VIP chemotherapy, each lasting 21 days, has been shown to work just as well as 4 cycles of BEP.
+VIP consists of etoposide, ifosfamide and cisplatin chemotherapy plus a medication called mesna (Mesnex).
 Each of the medications is given on the first 5 days of the 21-day cycle.

 Surgery after chemotherapy.
 After chemotherapy is completed, x-rays and CT scans are repeated to see if there are any masses remaining.
 If masses are seen, then surgery to remove them is usually performed if this is possible.
 The chance of the surgery curing the cancer is higher if the serum tumor markers are in the normal range when chemotherapy ends.
 This surgery is difficult and requires an experienced surgeon who regularly performs such operations.
 Very rarely, if the mass is pressing on the kidney or major blood vessels in the retroperitoneum, then major surgery, such as removal of the kidney and/or blood vessel grafts, may be needed.
 Often in this situation the nerves that are responsible for ejaculation cannot be spared.
 It is recommended that men talk about this with their doctors, in addition to banking sperm, before any chemotherapy is given.